ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/code-assistance.markdown

   an [index](../../studio/database/indexes/create-map-index#edit-index-view),
   or a [subscription task definition](../../studio/database/tasks/ongoing-tasks/subscription-task#subscription-task-definition), click **CTRL+Space** to invoke the auto-completion tool.
-* Options relevant for the query section that your cursot is placed at will be listed.
+* Options relevant for the query section that your cursor is placed at will be listed.
 * Clicking a list item will add it to the query.

 ---